OpenProteinAI/openprotein-docs/src/dataset-page.md

 You have the option to edit the name of your dataset to your preference.
 By default, the name of the uploaded file is used.
-Additionally, you can add an optional description to provide more information about your dataset.
-To change the selected file, you can click on the "Change..." button to return to the file explorer and select a different file.
+Additionally, you can add an optional description to provide more information about your dataset.To change the selected file, you can click on the "Change..." button to return to the file explorer and select a different file.

 <p align="center">